Three Unknown Godchildren of Joseph Haydn (September 2014)

 1) Joseph Weisgram

-Joseph Weisgram was born on 10 November 1793 in the house Windmühle 72 (next door to Haydn) and baptized on the same day at the Gumpendorf parish church.
+Joseph Weisgram was born on 10 November 1793 in the house Windmühle 72 (next door to Haydn) and baptized on the same day in the Gumpendorf parish church.
 Haydn was present at the ceremony and officiated as godfather.

 The entry concerning the baptism of Joseph Weisgram on 10 November 1793 in Gumpendorf (Gumpendorf 12, fol.
 22)